Polynesian Resort Hotel

 The Polynesian Resort Hotel is a water park resort located in Wisconsin Dells, Wisconsin.
 It was opened in 1989 and became the Wisconsin Dells's first indoor waterpark in 1994.

 Overview

 The resort is built around a tropical theme based on the Polynesian islands.
 Compared to its surrounding resorts and hotels, The Polynesian Resort Hotel is one of the smaller resorts in the Wisconsin Dells.
-It has a combined total of 200,000 square feet of indoor and outdoor waterpark, a restaurant, and an arcade.
+It has a combined total of 200,000 square feet of indoor and outdoor waterparks.